Additivemenu/spoonlee1/Web_Projects/MERN_FullStack/C3_WebSocket/P3_Talk_A_Tive/README.md

 + MongoDB schema
 + Connect MongoDB
 + User sign up & authentication using JWT token
+  + `protect` middleware to authenticate a user login

 + :gem: use morgon for logging to help debug
++ 写server api pattern: 边写边validate user input or a db operation result

+Postman

++ set and save environment variables
++ Authentication token

 Client

-+ React Router
++ React Router V5

-+ Chakra UI lib
++ use of Chakra UI lib

-+ set proxy in package.json for CORS
++ set proxy in package.json for CORS. we can also config CORS at server

 + upload image to cloudiary, then MongoDB store pic url